thecaralice/nix-ast/README.md

 ## Requirements

-Nix C++ interface is unstable, this is only compatible with Nix 2.20.
+Nix C++ interface is unstable, this is only compatible with Nix versions from 2.18 to 2.20 inclusive.

 ## Installation